giasemidis/euroleague_api/docs/euroleague_api/game_stats.md

             """

-            A function that gets the "teams comparison" game stats for *all* games
+            A function that gets the pre-grame "teams comparison" game stats for *all*

-            in a single season
+            games in a single season.

             Args: